Common blackberry is an erect shrub, the branches occasionally to 8 feet and arching high or being supported by surrounding trees or shrubs.

 Fruits June–August.
 Abundant, deep violet to black, glossy juicy, sweet, globe-shaped or cylindrical, about ¾ inch long.

-Similar species: Rubus is a large genus with nearly 30 species recorded in Missouri.
+Similar species: Rubus is a large genus with about 30 species recorded in Missouri.
 Included in the genus are blackberries, raspberries, loganberries, dewberries, and brambles.
 The members of genus Rubus often interbreed and hybridize, and the canes often change their appearance between first and second growing seasons, making them a tricky group even for botanists to sort out.
-The genus has been divided into 6 subgenera and sections in our state.

 Height: 5 feet; spread: 8 feet.